 Hans Lozza, Communication manager

 Any park can award the «Swiss Parks» label to its regional products.
 Producers thus contribute to achieving the park's objectives.
 In turn, the park helps them to market and sell their products.

 There are now over 1700 certified products produced in 14 parks.
 A wide range of activities allows visitors to experiment their production as well as the cultural landscapes shaped by the latter.

-Families, singles and school classes will all find captivating things to do in the Swiss parks: excursions in alpine landscapes, walks though gentle hills, treks over rugged rocky formations or e-bike tours through blossoming orchards.
+Families, individuals or school classes, groups or companies will all find captivating things to do in the Swiss parks: excursions in alpine landscapes, nice walks though pleasant hills, hikes over rugged rocky formations or e-bike tours through blossoming orchards.

 Thanks to the added value it creates in the region, tourism also represents an important economic potential for the Swiss parks.
 The development of tourism is based on the parks' values and takes into account both environmental and social criteria.
 Tourism in the parks was rewarded in 2016 as the Swiss parks were finalists in the 2016 «Tourism for Tomorrow Award», the international prize for sustainable tourism.